gatsbyjs/gatsby/docs/blog/2017-03-03-gatsbygram-case-study/index.md

 ## What is Gatsby

-Gatsby is a JavaScript web framework that let's you build fast, very dynamic, and mobile-ready websites *without* a complicated backend.
+Gatsby is a JavaScript web framework that let's you build fast, very dynamic, mobile-ready websites *without* a complicated backend.
 It combines the fast performance of static websites with the powerful abstractions, excellent tools, and client capabilities of the React.js world.